You can configure volatile layer settings when you create a layer in a catalog.

 Including a hash is optional, but if you intend to provide hashes for partitions in this layer you should specify the algorithm you will use.

-The HERE Open Location Platform does not verify that the algorithm you specify here is the one used to generate the actual hashes, so it is up to the data publisher to ensure that the algorithm specified here is the one used in the publishing process.
+The HERE platform does not verify that the algorithm you specify here is the one used to generate the actual hashes, so it is up to the data publisher to ensure that the algorithm specified here is the one used in the publishing process.

 For more information about common algorithms, see Secure Hash Algorithms.